F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 - RTE_COMP_OP_STATUS_OUT_OF_SPACE_RECOVERABLE,
     Output buffer ran out of space before operation completed, but this is not an error case.
-Output data up to op.produced can be used and next op in the stream should continue on from op.consumed+1.
+Output data up to op.produced can be used and the next op in the stream should continue on from op.consumed+1.

 Operation status after enqueue / dequeue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some of the above values may arise in the op after an
 ``rte_compressdev_enqueue_burst()``.
-If number ops enqueued < number ops requested then
+If the number of ops enqueued < the number of ops requested
-the app should check the op.status of nb_enqd+1.
-If status is RTE_COMP_OP_STATUS_NOT_PROCESSED,
+then the app should check the op.status of nb_enqd+1.
-it likely indicates a full-queue case for a hardware device and a retry after dequeuing some ops is likely
+If the status is RTE_COMP_OP_STATUS_NOT_PROCESSED, it likely indicates a full-queue case for a
-to be successful.
+hardware device, and a retry after dequeuing some ops is likely to be successful.
 If the op holds any other status, e.g. RTE_COMP_OP_STATUS_INVALID_ARGS, a retry with
 the same op is unlikely to be successful.

+.. _compressdev_prod_cons_op_status:

 Produced, Consumed And Operation Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- If status is RTE_COMP_OP_STATUS_SUCCESS,
+- If the status is RTE_COMP_OP_STATUS_SUCCESS,
     consumed = amount of data read from input buffer, and produced = amount of data written in destination buffer
 - If status is RTE_COMP_OP_STATUS_ERROR,